 10. Security of Data During Transmission and Storage

-A specific example of this challenge is the risk of data loss or corruption during the transfer of customer information between systems or to external partners.
-For example, an error in data transfer could lead to the loss or damage of important information.
-Insurance companies need to implement robust security measures, such as data encryption during transmission and storage, secure data transfer protocols, and regular backups.
-Developing data management policies and conducting regular checks are crucial for ensuring the security and integrity of data.
+A specific example is the risk of data loss during transfer between internal systems or external partners.
+Insurers must implement encryption, secure transfer protocols, and regular backups.
+Developing clear data management policies and performing routine security checks are essential for maintaining the integrity, availability, and confidentiality of customer information.